SamGu-NRX/portfolio-v3-static/src/implementation.md

 ### How to Launch This

 1. Run `npx create-next-app@latest`
-2. Install: `npm i framer-motion @studio-freight/lenis clsx tailwind-merge`
+2. Install: `npm i motion/react @studio-freight/lenis clsx tailwind-merge`
 3. Copy the files exactly as structured above.
 4. Find a nice `noise.svg` or use the data-uri provided in the CSS.
 5. Replace the font imports with actual Google Font imports or local font files.